 I support nations having borders, and I support using economic incentives and disincentives to control who enters our country.
 With these beliefs in mind, I will:

-• Legislate to eliminate asylum and Temporary Protected Status (TPS) and replace them with unlimited, free work visas for low-skilled workers and high-skilled workers (H-2A and H-1B)
+Legislate to eliminate asylum and Temporary Protected Status (TPS) and replace them with unlimited, free work visas for low-skilled workers and high-skilled workers (H-2A, H-1B and H-2B)

 Those who want to contribute to our country should be able to do so, but Americans should also feel confident that we’re welcoming productive members of society—not criminals.